Don't test the arms of the West Virginia outfield.

 Left fielder Rogelio Noris passed his test in the fifth when Augusta's Bobby Haney tried to score from second on a Carlos Willoughby single.
 Noris' one-hop to home beat Haney and catcher Elias Diaz blocked the plate to prevent the runner from scoring.

-Center fielder Andy Vasquez, who was plugged into the game in the bottom of the second for starter Mel Rojas Jr., stopped Augusta's other prime scoring opportunity in the eighth.
-The first two batters reached base when Willoughby bunted his way on and Raynor Campbell was hit by a pitch.
+Center fielder Andy Vasquez, who was plugged into the game in the bottom of the second for starter Mel Rojas Jr. for what Robinson said was a "defensive substitution," stopped Augusta's other prime scoring opportunity in the eighth.
+The first two batters reached base when Willoughby bunter his way on and Raynor Campbell was hit by a pitch.
 But Josh Mazzola flied out to shallow center, and Vasquez fired a one-hop strike to third to get Willoughby trying to advance.

 GreenJackets manager Lipso Nava said the two plays were key in a "beautiful" game that saw quality pitching and few mistakes.